A Comprehensive Guide to DNA Methylation Sequencing Methods

 - Bailey et al. Cancer Cell 2018. doi.org/10.1016/j.cell.2018.02.060

 Overview: MeDIP-seq uses a 5-methylcytosine antibody to selectively enrich methylated DNA fragments from a pool of sheared DNA, followed by next-generation sequencing for genome-wide analysis.
-Isolation of methylated DNA allows researchers to study whole-genome DNA methylation patterns with reduced sequencing depths compared to bisulfite sequencing or EM-seq.
+Isolation of methylated DNA allows researchers to study whole-genome DNA methylation patterns with reduced sequencing depths compared to bisulfite sequencing or enzymatic conversion strategies.
 However, using immunoprecipitation combined with poor quality 5-methylcytosine antibodies creates multiple problems with reliability, resolution, and accuracy.

-Pros: Cost-effective at only ~30 million reads; useful for genome-wide methylation analysis; easier to analyze compared to bisulfite or EM-seq conversion methods.
+Pros: Cost-effective at only ~30 million reads; useful for genome-wide methylation analysis; easier to analyze compared to bisulfite or enzymatic conversion methods.

 Cons: Low resolution and high background; high variability; poor antibody quality; biased toward highly methylated regions.